jrma14/course-reports/README.md

 - Helped grab data from OSCAR and the WPI course catalog
 - Made algorithms to merge the data from OSCAR and the WPI course catalog
 - Made algorithms to aggregate data for the course overviews
+- Helped refactor the db to use our new schemas and tables
 - Figma Mockups

 ### Nathan